Project-Sylos/Migration-Engine/pkg/db/README.md

 For DST queue, there's an additional status:
 ```
-  /not_on_src            → pathHash: empty (membership set)
+  /not_on_src            → ULID: empty (membership set)
 ```

-**Status buckets are membership sets**: The presence of a pathHash in a bucket means that node has that status.
+**Status buckets are membership sets**: The presence of a ULID in a bucket means that node has that status.
 The value is empty; only the key matters.

-**Status-lookup index**: The `status-lookup` bucket provides a reverse index mapping `pathHash → status string`.
+**Status-lookup index**: The `status-lookup` bucket provides a reverse index mapping `ULID → status string`.
 This enables O(1) lookup to determine which status bucket a node belongs to without scanning all status buckets.
 The index is automatically maintained:
 - Created when a level bucket is first created
 - Updated on every node insert (with initial status)
 - Updated on every status transition (pending → successful, etc.)